 The costs of both manmade and natural disasters continue to rise on an annual basis in the United States and around the globe.
 The Federal Emergency Management Agency (FEMA) and state and local communities need access to new technologies and innovations that reduce risk, improve protective measures, and optimize mitigation investments and lower damage, disruption, and costs related to disaster recovery.
-Without proper funding, FEMA would not be able to support disaster recovery operations or enable state and local first responders and emergency managers to respond more effectively to disasters.
-Without critical investment and a comprehensive plan, the cost of disasters and losses will continue to rise, and assistance programs will remain overly complex and burdensome to communities and disaster survivors in desperate need of relief.
+New mechanisms for alerting the public about wildfire and other events will better protect our citizens and communities from active hazards, route commodity deliveries around incidents, and further protect critical infrastructure.
+As a result of enhanced alerting solutions, local first responders will have improved access to incident information and can plan rapidly and better allocate limited resources.

 Next Generation Disaster Proofing Completed Activities